firepear/homefarm/README.md

 1. Download [Alpine Linux Standard](https://alpinelinux.org/downloads/) and install it.
-    * The Alpine installer will handle WiFi properly on install, but will not enable `wpa_supplicant` for subsequent boots, so before rebooting run `'rc-update add wpa_supplicant boot'`.
+1. Login after reboot
+    1. If you are on WiFi, run `'/etc/init.d/wpa_supplicant start'` to bring up the networking
+    1. Then run `'rc-update add wpa_supplicant boot'` to enable it for all future boots
 1. Run `'wget [CONTROL_NODE_IP]:8000/compute-setup'` to fetch the compute node setup script from your control node.
 1. Run `'sh ./compute-setup [CONTROL_NODE_IP]'`.
 This first run will